Medically reviewed by:

 - Am I in danger of losing my job, scholarship, or experiencing other serious consequences because of how my alcohol abuse is affecting me?

-- Have I already experienced severe consequences of my alcohol abuse, including
+- Have I already experienced severe consequences of my alcohol abuse, and yet continue to drink?

-According to the NIAAA, “Treatment techniques and tools to address alcohol use disorders… have multiplied over the last 30 years.”
-There are many different methods that an alcohol rehab center can use to treat your addiction, including
+There are many different methods that an alcohol rehab center can use to treat your addiction, including:

 - Medications, such as